GLOBAL MARKETS-Global equities markets rise on better outlook, dollar gains

 "Extremely low interest rates that continue despite heavy government spending and deficits are leaving investors with a feeling it's slanted toward an upward market," he said.

-Weekly U.S. jobless claims showed at least 17.8 million Americans were on benefits in mid-January, suggesting long-term unemployment was entrenched and could boost President Joe Biden's push for Congress to pass his $1.9 trillion relief bill.
+Weekly U.S. jobless claims showed at least 17.8 million Americans received benefits in mid-January, suggesting long-term unemployment was entrenched and could boost President Joe Biden's push for Congress to pass his $1.9 trillion relief bill.

 The main indexes for bourses in London, Frankfurt and Paris edged up, helped by an agreement late Wednesday by Germany's ruling coalition on additional measures to support those hit hard financially by the pandemic.
-The pan-European FTSEurofirst 300 index .FTEU3 added 0.60% to 1,576.65.
+The pan-European FTSEurofirst 300 index .FTEU3 closed up 0.60% and Germany's DAX .GDAXI rose 0.91% to one-month high.

 Hopes that the COVID-19 pandemic can be brought to heel by extensive vaccination programs, combined with expectations of unswerving global economic stimulus, have led the bond market to focus on rising government debt and potential inflation.

-The 10-year U.S. Treasury US10YT=RR note rose almost 1 basis point to 1.1409%, while Germany's 30-year government bond yield DE30YT=RR was almost back in positive territory for the first time since September.
+The 10-year U.S. Treasury US10YT=RR note rose about 1 basis point to 1.1392%, while Germany's 30-year government bond yield DE30YT=RR climbed back in positive territory at 0.006% for the first time since September.

 Market gauges of future euro zone inflation were at their highest since May 2019, while the gap between two- and 10-year Treasury yields, at more than 100 basis points, was the widest in almost three years.
 That is seen as a another key indicator of an approaching economic recovery.
 EUIL5Y5Y=R

-Oil prices gained slightly after the Organization of the Petroleum Exporting Countries and producer allies stuck to their policy of reduced output.
+Oil rose on strong U.S. economic data, falling inventories and a decision by the Organization of the Petroleum Exporting Countries and producer allies to stick to its output cuts.
+But a stronger dollar limited price gains.

 Global assetshttp://tmsnrt.rs/2jvdmXl